5 Tricky Social Media Etiquette Problems, Solved

 Facebook and Instagram are obvious outlets for folks seeking affirmation, validation, and attention: You can cast a wide net, and you can cast it quickly and often to maximize the amount of feedback coming your way.
 For those of us on the other side, of course, it can be a different story, and this constant trolling for flattery can induce a kind of eye-rolling compliment fatigue.
 Nonetheless, social media relationships, like real friendships, require a certain amount of give and take: If you care that she responds to your posts (and you do) you will indeed need to respond to hers.

 But don’t feel obligated to weigh in on every single hairdo or sweater.
 Hitting the “like” button every now and then is a pretty painless way to say “I see you” without extending yourself overly.
 Or try taking a completely different tack and “hide” a post of hers here and there.
-Because Facebook uses an algorithm to train itself in response to your input, it will learn to add fewer of your friend’s posts to your news feed.
+Because Facebook and Instagram use an algorithm to train itself in response to your input, it will learn to add fewer of your friend’s posts to your news feed.
 And if feedback dwindles a bit, perhaps she will decide to post less frequently.

 2. How should I proceed when I receive an unwanted friend request from a family member or acquaintance?